msayson/msayson.github.io/_posts/2023-11-30-concurrency-from-app-to-massively-distributed-service.markdown

 This approach can be locally applied regardless of whether an application is run on a single host or in a distributed service.
 However, multi-threaded code increases code complexity and introduces thread safety issues, and an error in one thread may take down the entire application.

+A common use case for multi-threading is when we need to make multiple requests to other services that may each take multiple seconds to complete.
+We can trigger each request in a separate thread to run them concurrently, and collect the results at the end of the longest running call, rather than synchronously making one request at a time after the prior response has returned.

+If we have requests that each take 2 seconds, 5 seconds, 5 seconds, and 1 second to complete, each thread adds 20 milliseconds of overhead to start and close, and it takes 10 milliseconds to parse and combine results, then our overall runtime with multi-threading will be max(2, 5, 5, 1) + 0.02*4 + 0.01 = 5.09 seconds, compared to the synchronous approach taking 2+5+5+1+0.01 = 13.01 seconds to make all requests and combine the results.
+In this scenario, multi-threading reduces our latency by 7.92 seconds.

+Splitting tasks into threads does not come for free and may not worthwhile for very short-lived requests.
+For example, if we have 1000 requests that each take 0.01 seconds to complete, with 0.01 overhead for combining results, the overhead of starting threads make the synchronous approach more efficient (`1000*0.01 + 0.01` = 10.02 seconds compared to `max(0.01) + 0.02*1000 + 0.01` = 20.02 seconds).

+Multi-threading provides the most latency reduction when we're able to run multiple long-running tasks in parallel, especially multi-second tasks.

 ### Multi-container hosts
 Within a host, we can run multiple processes or containers, which each receive allocated memory and run an isolated instance of application code.